Skip to main content

 The aims of this study are to:

-Examine what resources (social, economic, cultural and religious) Muslim converts utilise to achieve positions of leadership in their professional roles and/or within Muslim communities.
+Examine what resources (social, economic, cultural and religious) Muslim converts use to achieve positions of leadership or changemaking.

 Research methods

-We will use qualitative and ethnographic research methods to understand how Muslim converts display leadership and occupy positions of authority within their relative fields and in Muslim communities.
+We have used qualitative research methods to understand how Muslim converts display leadership and changemaking within their relative fields and in Muslim communities.

-Thirty in-depth interviews will be conducted with Muslim converts, with ten interviewees from each of the following areas: academia, religious leadership, and the cultural and creative sectors.
-Interviewees will come from a range of ethnic backgrounds to reflect the increasing diversity of Britain’s Muslim convert population.
+We conducted thirty in-depth interviews with Muslim converts working in the following areas: academia; religious leadership; and the cultural and creative sectors.
+Interviewees came from a range of ethnic backgrounds to reflect the increasing diversity of Britain’s Muslim convert population.

-Through interviews and some observation of professional and everyday lives, we hope to develop a rich and nuanced understanding of the experiences and achievements of Muslim converts in leadership positions.
+Through these interviews, we hope to develop a rich and nuanced understanding of the experiences and achievements of Muslim converts in positions of leadership and changemaking.

 Collaborative approach

-From the design of the research, to the analysis of results and the dissemination of research findings, the project will be informed throughout by our collaborative work with our research partner, the Convert Muslim Foundation.
+From the design of the research, to the analysis of results and the dissemination of research findings, the project is informed throughout by our collaborative work with our research partner, the Convert Muslim Foundation.
 The focus of this study is to conduct research with Muslim converts.

-The project will be guided by a steering group of Muslim and non-Muslim members who have expert knowledge of British Muslim converts, whether by lived and/or professional experience.
-The steering group will meet annually over the three years of the project to share their expertise.
+The project has been guided by a steering group of Muslim and non-Muslim members who have expert knowledge of British Muslim converts, whether by lived and/or professional experience.
+The steering group has met annually over the three years of the project to share their expertise.

-We will develop a wider network of organisations and groups that represent and support convert Muslims.
-The network will receive regular updates about the project and will be engaged in dissemination activities.
+CMF will develop a wider network of organisations and groups that represent and support convert Muslims.
 We will explore ways in which this network can be maintained beyond the life of this study to benefit convert communities.

 Who will benefit?